Sophie Molholm

 Sophie Molholm (born 1966) is an American neuroscientist, who is the director of the Cognitive Neurophysiology Laboratory (CNL) and the Human Clinical Phenotyping Core (HCP) at the Albert Einstein College of Medicine in New York.
 She is professor (tenured) of Paediatrics, Neuroscience and Psychiatry, and Behavioral Sciences, and was endowed as the Muriel and Harold Block Faculty Scholar in Mental Illness at Einstein (2012–2017).

 Early life and education

 She was born in London in 1966 and moved to the United States, aged five, to live in Long Island, New York.
 She lived for two years in Southampton, New York where her family was involved with the educational Lindisfarne Association.
 She then moved to San Francisco when the Association established their Zen Centre there.
 She graduated from San Francisco State University with a BA in psychology in 1989.
-She completed her PhD in Cognitive Neuroscience at the City College (CCNY) of The City University of New York (CUNY) in 2002 with her dissertation: The Cortical Neurophysiology of Visual-Auditory Multisensory Processing in Humans, for which she was awarded the CUNY Outstanding Dissertation Award.
+She completed her PhD in Cognitive Neuroscience at the Graduate Center of the City University of New York in 2002 with her dissertation: The Cortical Neurophysiology of Visual-Auditory Multisensory Processing in Humans, for which she was awarded the CUNY Outstanding Dissertation Award.